What are human rights?

 In 2010, we worked in partnership with the Scottish Human Rights Commission to develop Care about Rights.
 A project which developed training and awareness raising resources relating to the care and support of older people.
 The aim was to empower people to understand their human rights, and increase the ability and accountability of those who have the duties to respect, protect and fulfil rights.

 In 2015, we worked alongside older people to develop, “The Convention on the Rights of Residents in Care Homes for Adults and Older People.”
 This document outlines what rights they believe need to be promoted and protected to ensure their time in care is empowering, dignified and fulfilling.
-We are currently working with Care at Home Service users to create a similar document which will be launched at our Care at Home Conference on June 23rd this year.
+A similar project was undertaken in 2016 with individuals who access home care services to create, "The Convention on the Rights of Adults and Older People Receiving Care at Home and Housing Support".